speedie1337/spmenu/docs/docs.md

 Unlike dmenu and the many builds out there, spmenu has features like color support, Vim-like modes, image support, proper keybind configuration, and more.

-Most of these features can be disabled during compile time by editing `toggle.mk`.
+It should be noted that most of these features may be disabled by the user, either during compile time or through configuration.

 Usage
 =====